rhester72/c64_universal_usb_kb/README.md

 Special handlers are provided for convenience menus and keymap cycling:

+C=+F7
-C=+F7        Opens convenience menu (on MiSTer and by default on BMC64), acts as (Left) Windows key in ASCII mode C=+F1        Cycle keymaps forward, wrapping around at the end.
-Keymap sequence is defined below.
+: Opens convenience menu (on MiSTer and by default on BMC64), acts as (Left) Windows key in ASCII mode C=+F1
+: Cycle keymaps forward, wrapping around at the end.
+Keymap sequence is defined in source under "Keymap definitions".
+C=+SHIFT+F1
-C=+SHIFT+F1  Cycle keymaps backward, wrapping around at the beginning.
+: Cycle keymaps backward, wrapping around at the beginning C=+CTRL+F1
-C=+CTRL+F1   Reset keymap to 1 regardless of prior setting
+: Reset keymap to 1 regardless of prior setting

 Please note that ASCII mode requires the host operating system to support US keyboard mappings (only)!